patdx/pmil.me/src/content/post/japanese-input-with-fedora-40.md

 sudo dnf install fcitx5 fcitx5-autostart fcitx5-anthy fcitx5-configtool
 ```

-Note that `fcitx5-autostart` mainly just puts a scripts in your
+Note that `fcitx5-autostart` package is a custom Fedora package that basically
-`/etc/profile.d/` directory like this:
+just puts a script in your `/etc/profile.d/` directory like this:

 ```sh
 if [ ! "$XDG_SESSION_TYPE" = "tty" ]   # if this is a gui session (not tty)